 To add a profile

-- 1. On the Profile Manager tab, complete the settings on this screen. - 2.
+- 1. On the Profile Manager tab, complete the settings on this screen.
+(Please make sure to specific the Profile name) - 2.
 Verify that the settings you configured are correct. - 3.
 Click Save Profile.

 To export profiles